jiueseppe/Final_Project/README.md

 - A boxplot comparing days of poor mental health across different primary insurance types.

 ## How to Generate the Report

+**Before you build the report for the first time, install all R package dependencies by running:**

+make install

+**Then, in the same terminal session:**

 1. Open the Terminal tab in RStudio.
 2. Ensure you are in the root project folder.